wifinigel/sbc_network_probe/README.md

 ### Supported Wireless Adapters

 Some of the functions provided by this project require wireless adapters that can support monitor mode and AP mode.
-Support for the modes varies from adapter to adapter, but I will provide a list of tested adapters in due course.
+Support for the modes varies from adapter to adapter and Linux adapter support is gemerally very limited.

+During testing with the recommend base [platform build][neo3_build], the following adapters appears to work well for all containers:

+* Comfast CF-912  (2 stream adapter)
+* Comfast CF-915  (1 stream adapter)

 ## Docker Images